The Nativity Story: Plot

 Meanwhile, Emperor Augustus has demanded that every man across the Empire return with his family to his place of birth for the census.
-As a direct descendant of King David, Joseph is forced to travel 110 km across Judea's rocky terrain from Nazareth to Bethlehem, his native homeland.
-With Mary on a donkey laden with supplies, it takes the couple nearly four weeks to reach Bethlehem.
-Upon arriving in town, Mary goes into labor, and Joseph frantically seeks a place for her to deliver.
-There is, however, no room in any inn or home because of the people arriving for the census, but at the last minute, an innkeeper offers his stable for shelter.
+As a direct descendant of King David, Joseph is forced to travel 110 km across Judea from Nazareth to his native homeland, Bethlehem.
+With Mary on a donkey laden with supplies, the couple spend weeks travelling to Bethlehem; upon arriving, Mary goes into labor and Joseph seeks a place for her to give birth.
+Unable to find anywhere available due to amount of people travelling, an innkeeper offers his stable to the couple.

-Meanwhile, three Magi—Caspar, Melchior, and Balthasar—travel towards Judaea after having previously discovered that three planets will align to form a great star.
-This Star of Bethlehem appears before the Magi, after a visit by the Archangel Gabriel.
-The Magi visit Herod and reveal to him that the Messiah is still a child and he will be a Messiah "for the lowest of men to the highest of kings."
-Shocked by this, Herod asks that they visit the newborn Messiah and report the child's location back to him, under the pretense that he, too, would like to worship him, while in fact, he plans to kill the baby for fear of a new king usurping him.
-The Magi arrive at the stable where Mary has given birth to Jesus, and they present the infant with gifts of gold, frankincense, and myrrh.
+Meanwhile, three Magi—Caspar, Melchior, and Balthasar—discover three planets will align to form a great star, which the Archangel tells them will reveal the location of the Messiah.
+The Magi inform Herod of this and Herod asks them to visit the newborn Messiah and report the child's location back to him, under the pretense that he will go to visit the child in person.

-Suspicious of his intentions, the Magi avoid Herod, returning home via a different route.
-Herod realizes that the Magi have tricked him and orders the death of every boy in Bethlehem under the age of two.
-In the present, Joseph is warned in a dream of the danger and flees to Egypt with Mary and Jesus, Mary knowing her son will bring hope to mankind.
+The Magi follow the path of the star and arrive at the stable, where local shepherds have gathered to witness Mary give birth to a son, Jesus; the Magi presenting the infant with gifts of gold, frankincense, and myrrh.
+Aware that Herod intends to kill the baby out of fear of being usurped, the Magi return home by a different route.
+Herod realizes the Magi's deviation and orders the death of every boy in Bethlehem under the age of two.
+Soldiers descend on Bethlehem, where they find the stable empty, as Joseph was warned of the coming danger in a dream and he, Mary and Jesus flee to Egypt.